lonelypiranha/Conmoto-Music-Practice-App/README.md

 - You can locate my visual component by running the program, and the app logo will be the first thing that is displayed.
 You can also add a song, see the song details, then start a practice session with the song.
 In the practicing page, you will see a text **currently practicing** with the background image of a piano.
 - You can save the state of my application by clicking the **Save file** button and confirming that you want to save file.
 - You can reload the state of my application by clicking the **Load file** button and confirming that you want to load file.

+## Phase 4: Task 2
+Sun Nov 24 16:32:28 PST 2024
+A song with the title sonata has been added.

+Sun Nov 24 16:32:48 PST 2024
+A song with the title fantasiestucke has been added.

+Sun Nov 24 16:32:54 PST 2024
+Song library is filtered by the composer schumann

+Sun Nov 24 16:33:00 PST 2024
+Song library is filtered by the composer scriabin

+Sun Nov 24 16:33:05 PST 2024
+Song library is filtered by the instrument clarinet

+Sun Nov 24 16:33:10 PST 2024
+Song library is filtered by the instrument piano

+Sun Nov 24 16:33:20 PST 2024
+A song with the title fantasiestucke was removed.